Mommy turned to Blogging

 Well, it’s a bitter truth which always hit me hard that I have zero talents.
 All my enthusiasm got crushed in just single realization and I came out of my dreamland.

-But I had to do something to satisfy my urge of working apart from raising a child and managing a home.
+But I had to do something to satisfy my urge to work.
+Apart from raising a child and managing a home.
 Hence, mommy turned to blogging.

 I joined a parenting community ‘Babychakra’ and soon fell in love with it.
 I found solace, support, appreciation, friends, motivators, and source of inspiration all in one place.

-I was happy to share my experiences with fellow moms and feel blessed that my advice was helping many moms to make informed decisions.
+Most of all, I was happy to share my experiences with fellow moms.
+I feel blessed that my advice was helping many moms to make informed decisions.

 As I spent my days at Babychakra app, I found out about mom bloggers, they are super amazing moms with tons of experience to share with the mommy world and they are doing a great job.